endrollex/intbigdata/README.md

 Copyright and License:
 ----------------------
-The code in this project may be freely used in any software.
+The code in this project is freely used in any software.
 It is provided as-is, with no warranty of any kind.